 Maharashtra: NCP to give Nawab Malik’s portfolios to other ministers, will not seek his resignation

-Malik is in judicial custody after he was arrested in February in connection with a money-laundering case involving fugitive gangster Dawood Ibrahim.
+Malik was arrested in February in connection with a money-laundering case involving fugitive gangster Dawood Ibrahim.

 The Nationalist Congress Party on Thursday said that it will temporarily handover Maharashtra minister Nawab Malik’s portfolios to his Cabinet colleagues in three to four days, reported PTI.